Dimethylaziridine carboxylic acid: Synthesis

-The synthesis starts with a cyclic BOC protected derivative of serine known as Garner's ester.
+The synthesis starts with a derivative of serine known as Garner's ester.
 In the first step, this compound is reacted with methylmagnesium bromide to form a tertiary alcohol.
 The ring is then opened up with pyridinium tosylate.
 The hydroxyl group of the ring opened compound is then oxidized to a carboxylic acid using a mix of TEMPO, sodium chlorite, and PIDA dissolved in acetonitrile.
 This carboxylic acid is then reacted with diazomethane in diethyl ether to form the methyl ester.
-The BOC group is removed by reaction with gaseous hydrogen chloride in methanol, and the amino group is protected with 2,4-dinitrobenzenesulfonyl chloride using 2,6-lutidine as the base.
+The BOC protecting group is removed by reaction with gaseous hydrogen chloride in methanol, and the amino group is protected again with 2,4-dinitrobenzenesulfonyl chloride using 2,6-lutidine as the base.
 The aziridine ring system of the amino acid is formed by reaction with diisopropyl azodicarboxylate and triphenylphosphane (A type of Mitsunobu reaction).
 All protecting groups are then removed by reaction with propylamine in dichloromethane to give the final product.